Stochastic Graph Neural Networks: Convergence Analysis

 \subsection{Learning Process}

 Consider the SGNN has a fixed sequence of RES($\ccalG, p$) shift operator realizations $\bbS_{P:1}$ in \eqref{eq.sgnn} when processing the input.
 We shall refer to the latter fixed architecture as an SGNN realization.
 The learning process of the SGNN follows that of the conventional GNN but now with stochastic graph filter coefficients $\ccalH$ learned through descent algorithms.
 The tensor $\ccalH$ is updated iteratively and each iteration $t$ comprises a forward and a backward phase.
-In the forward phase, the SGNN has the tensor $\ccalH_t$ and a fixed architecture realization (i.e., the shift operator realizations $\bbS_{P:1}$ are fixed), processes all input signals $\{ \bbx_r \}_{r=1}^R$, obtains the respective outputs $\{ \bbPhi(\bbx_r; \bbS_{P:1}, \ccalH_t) \}_{r=1}^R$, and computes the cost $C(\bbS_{P:1},\ccalH_t)$ as per \eqref{eq:PPP}.
-In the backward phase, the tensor $\ccalH_t$ gets updated with a gradient descent algorithm with step-size $\alpha_t$ --\! see Algorithm \ref{algo1}.
+In the \emph{forward phase}, the SGNN has the tensor $\ccalH_t$ and a fixed architecture realization (i.e., the shift operator realizations $\bbS_{P:1}$ are fixed), processes all input signals $\{ \bbx_r \}_{r=1}^R$, obtains the respective outputs $\{ \bbPhi(\bbx_r; \bbS_{P:1}, \ccalH_t) \}_{r=1}^R$, and computes the cost $C(\bbS_{P:1},\ccalH_t)$ as per \eqref{eq:PPP}.
+In the \emph{backward phase}, the tensor $\ccalH_t$ gets updated with a gradient descent algorithm with step-size $\alpha_t$.
 This learning procedure incorporates the graph stochasticity in each gradient descent iteration $t$ by fixing an SGNN realization.
 The latter mimics the network randomness caused by practical link losses; hence, it makes the cost function $C(\bbS_{P:1},\ccalH)$ at each iteration random.
-To understand the proposed SGNN learning process, we consider the following stochastic optimization problem

-where the expectation $\mathbb{E}[\cdot]$ is with respect to the graph stochasticity.
-The stochastic gradient descent (SGD) is a canonical tool to solve problems of the form \eqref{eq:mini} \cite{Amari1993, Robbins1951}.
-SGD approximates the true gradient $\nabla_\ccalH \bar{C}(\ccalH)$ with a realization $\nabla_\ccalH C(\bbS_{P:1},\ccalH)$ at each iteration and uses this approximation to update $\ccalH$.
-The complete SGD method for \eqref{eq:mini} is summarized in Algorithm \ref{algo2}.
-The cost function $C(\bbS_{P:1},\ccalH_t)$ is entirely determined by the SGNN realization $\bbPhi(\cdot; \bbS_{P:1}, \ccalH_t)$.
-This, in turn, indicates that fixing a random SGNN realization during learning is equivalent to randomly picking a cost function $C(\bbS_{P:1},\ccalH_t)$ in the SGD for \eqref{eq:mini}.
-The latter implies that steps 3-4 in Algorithm \ref{algo1} are equivalent to step 3 in Algorithm \ref{algo2}.
-Put simply, we conclude the learning process of the SGNN boils down to running the SGD on \eqref{eq:mini}.
+While the cost function $C(\bbS_{P:1},\ccalH)$ is random at each iteration, it is sampled from the distribution $m_p(\bbS_{P:1})$ determined by the link sampling probability $p$.
+This motivates to focus on the deterministic expected cost over the distribution $m_p(\bbS_{P:1})$ instead of random single cost.
+From this intuition, we consider the following stochastic optimization problem